-In particular, the Emergency Law authorizes the Government to adapt procedural deadlines, limitation periods, and certain contractual deadlines during the health state of emergency, with retroactive effect to March 12, 2020.
+In particular, the Emergency Law authorizes the Government to adapt procedural deadlines, limitation periods, and certain contractual deadlines, with retroactive effect to March 12, 2020.
 The Government may also amend the rules governing administrative and judicial procedures for the duration of the crisis.

-These provisions are the subject of a series of 25 orders, adopted by the French Government on March 25, 2020 and officially published on March 26, 2020.
+These provisions are the subject of a series of orders, officially published since March 26, 2020.
 These orders provide, inter alia, an extension of most procedural deadlines and certain contractual time limits, as well as measures aimed at facilitating legal proceedings during the health state of emergency.